 A. Yes, as we’re making sure we follow the latest advice from the government.
 However, we’re hoping to reintroduce these as and when we can.

-Q. What are you doing to help customers socially distance on your services?
+Q. What are you doing about social distancing on your services?

-A. Customers will be asked to practice social distancing in the queue at the stop / station and customers with reserved seating* will be asked to board at the front of the coach.
+A. Customers are asked to sit apart where possible, but in line with government guidelines in England and Wales - we're now able to safely offer more seats to our customers.
+This means that you may now be sat next to someone for your journey.
+This may include passengers travelling to or from Scotland being sat next to someone between stops in England and Wales.
+Customers will still be asked to keep their distance where possible in the queue at the stop/station and customers with reserved seating* will be asked to board at the front of the coach.
 Anyone with non-reserved seating will be allocated a seat when boarding and will get on at the middle of the coach.
-Everyone will be sat in a window seat to allow for social distancing on board.

 Q. Should I wear a face covering?